 1.1.11 Whether access to or use of the New Connection Site for the purposes of installing, maintaining and operating equipment is subject to any existing restrictions and, if so, details of such restrictions.

 1.1.12 To the extent that The Company is aware of them, identification by reference to a plan (if possible) the owners and (if different) occupiers of the land adjoining the New Connection Site and brief details of the owner's and occupier's respective interests in such land.

+1.1.13 Whether the User has signalled any intention for the scope of works for the New Connection Site to incorporate Contestable Assets, and where possible, to what extent.

 Technical Information